basnijholt/nijho.lt/content/post/agentic-coding/index.md

 I enforce strict linting rules and will spend time refactoring code just because the style bothers me.
 This isn't about being pretentious—it's about caring deeply about my craft.

-But here's the revelation: AI doesn't take away my ability to care about these details.
+The revelation: AI doesn't take away my ability to care about these details.
 Instead, it gives me **insane leverage** to create more while maintaining my personal standards.
 I still review every line (although I am more lenient in certain cases), still enforce my style guides, still refactor when something bothers me.
 But now I can build 10x faster.